Coronavirus: Air New Zealand staff self-isolating after Covid-19 case confirmed on flights

 The woman in her 30s travelled from Milan to Singapore, then took flight NZ0283 from Singapore to Auckland on February 25.

-On March 2 she travelled on flight NZ5013 from Auckland to Palmerston North, flying back to Auckland that afternoon on flight NZ8114.
+On March 2 she travelled on flight NZ5103 from Auckland to Palmerston North, flying back to Auckland that afternoon on flight NZ8114.

 Her Covid-19 diagnosis was confirmed on Tuesday night and announced publicly on Wednesday.